 Initially, it appears mangoes were grown mainly in home gardens, rather than commercially.
 By the 1860s, however, the mango was regarded by the Queensland Acclimatisation Society as a potential crop and there was increased interest in importing a range of varieties.
 In 1870 it Walter Hill described the varieties he had cultivated in the Botanic Gardens in a newspaper report.

 The plant as a rule is most hardy and vigorous, and, although a native of the tropics, possesses a remarkable constitution which appears to adapt it to far lower latitudes, I doubt not that it would flourish well in some districts of the Darling Downs, and that as its cultivation extends in course of time, it will be as familiar to the colonists as many plants which are indigenous to Queensland, while other more sensitive exotics sicken and die, unless very carefully nurtured.
 The mango, having once fairly taken root, shifts for itself, and comes to as much perfection as in its native soil.

 The variety is thought to have descended from a specimen given to the Bowen Harbour and Customs Officer, GF Sandrock, who planted the seeds on his property.
 After a process of selection by growers, it was brought to perfection by a Mr Harry Lot and was soon being grown throughout the Bowen area.
 Sandrock attempted to ship mangoes to England in 1893 but was unsuccessful as the fruit rotted en route.

-In Australia mangoes are now grown in the tropical and sub-tropical regions of the Northern Territory, Queensland, New South Wales and Western Australia.
-Several other varieties beside the Kensington are grown
+In Australia, mangoes are now grown in the tropical and sub-tropical regions of the Northern Territory, Queensland, New South Wales and Western Australia.
+Several other varieties besides the Kensington are grown.